Understanding Open-Set Recognition by Jacobian Norm and Inter-Class Separation: Theory: Understanding the Separation of Unknown Class Representations via Jacobian Norm

-The proof of Theorem \ref{thm:grad_norm}b indicates that the length of the projected path can be accessed from the global integral of the Jacobian norm.
+Theorem \ref{thm:grad_norm}b indicates that the length of the projected path can be accessed from the global integral of the Jacobian norm.
 Thereby, we find that the strictly increasing trend of Jacobian norm integral is positively correlated to the strictly increasing trend of the projected inter-class path length.
+Based on our overall observations, we deduct the below corollaries: